amanisharaj/Budget-Sales-Analysis/README.md

 * Identify and visualize key metrics, variances, and significant relationships between attributes.
 * Create a dashboard to deliver insights and aid in decision-making.

+## Dataset

+The dataset contains information about budgeted and actual sales for various products in different regions.
+It includes data on product name, region, month, budgeted sales, and actual sales.
+The dataset was obtained from an internal sales database and downloaded from online source.